 Actually, Roy Group was named after Roy Chisholm, Chiz’s grandfather (and first Mentor.)
 Roy MacGregor, on the other hand, is our brand character.
 A brand is what it feels like to do business with an organization.
 For us, it’s a tricky thing to capture unless we wrap up that feeling in the metaphor of a single person.
 That’s why we created Roy.
 Roy has a backstory.
 He has characteristics and preferences and values and standards.
 When we get into a jam, we ask what Roy would do — and it normally sends us down the right road.

 Hanging out with people who inspire me, absolutely.
-Lots of partner time, and time with my two sons.
+Lots of time with my two sons.
 Walking in the forest — it heals and restores.
 I read in the tiny pockets of downtime that I get.
 I’m a research knob, and I get lost in rabbit holes pretty easily.
 Podcasts.
-Big thinkers.
+Big thinkers like Gay Hendricks and Charles Eisenstein.
 I know what you’re going to ask next: special talents?
 Unerring resilience.
 As Roy MacGregor says, “There is always a way forward.”